umd-mith/mith-static/src/pages/news/call-for-participation-neh-funded-topic-modeling-for-humanities-research-workshop.md

 ---
 author:
   - Jennifer Guiliano
-date: '2012-07-10T14:44:00.000Z'
+date: "2012-07-10T14:44:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: call-for-participation-neh-funded-topic-modeling-for-humanities-research-workshop
+title:
-title: 'Call for Participation: NEH-funded Topic Modeling for Humanities Research Workshop'
+  "Call for Participation: NEH-funded Topic Modeling for Humanities Research Workshop"
 ---

 MITH is pleased to announce a call for participation for its NEH-funded workshop on Topic Modeling for Humanities Research.
 This one-day event will take place Saturday, November 3, 2012 from 9 am to 5 pm on the campus of the University of Maryland.